 Our intentions are always there.
-We tell ourselves this year I'll learn from the mistakes made in year's past.
-You tell yourself you'll start preparing earlier, you won't attend as many friend and work-related events, and you'll definitely chop down your Thanksgiving dinner guest list.
+We tell ourselves, "This year I'll learn from the mistakes made in years past!"
+You figure that you'll start preparing earlier, you won't attend as many friend- and work-related events, and you'll definitely chop down your Thanksgiving dinner guest list.

 Learn From Last Year

 But alas, each year you fall into the same trap.
-You over commit, find yourself under performing and definitely getting overly stressed.
+You overcommit, find yourself under-performing and definitely getting overly stressed.
 It happens.
-Why -- because it's human nature to fall into a cycle.
+Why?
+It's human nature to fall into a cycle.
 And, no matter how much we can anticipate the rush, something always seems to come up that pushes our start date a little further back with each passing week.

-Interestingly enough, the Thanksgiving meal conundrum is strikingly similar to the cycles that many HR and recruiting departments endure year-over-year.
-Even with best workforce plans in place, the struggle to keep up with hiring volume and recruiting tasks, especially during seasonal or business peaks, is a very real one.
-As the workload piles up, deadlines are missed, and as result output suffers.
+Interestingly enough, the Thanksgiving meal conundrum is strikingly similar to the cycles that many Human Resources and Recruiting departments endure year-over-year.
+Even with the best workforce plans in place, the struggle to keep up with hiring volume and recruiting tasks, especially during seasonal or business peaks, is a very real one.
+As the workload piles up, deadlines are missed, and as a result, output suffers.

-Thinking about the Holiday meal, if I were to outsource some of the tasks I'm least comfortable with, let's say making desserts or a certain side dishes, I can focus all of my efforts on preparing the best main course.
+Thinking about the holiday meal, if I outsource some of the tasks I'm least comfortable with, like making desserts or certain side dishes, I can focus all of my efforts on preparing the best main course.
 But, because I like to maintain control, it feels unnatural for me to ask my guests to contribute to the meal.
 Plus, I've always done it this way.

 However, season after season I notice the same cycle: there are too many people to feed, not enough time to get everything done, and by the end of day, I'm burned out and ready for everyone to head home.
 If I'm honest with myself and those around me, I can delegate and outsource parts of the meal without sacrificing quality and minimizing my risk of burning the turkey!

-In essence, this is exactly how Recruitment Process Outsourcing (RPO) services works.
+In essence, this is exactly how Recruitment Process Outsourcing (RPO) services work.
 On a larger scale, RPO Providers help companies develop, implement and optimize recruitment processes and strategies.
-A RPO Program can offset certain aspects of your hiring process, such as sourcing, recruiting or onboarding.
-Conversly, it can be a total workforce solution to achieve significant strategic advantages; such as cost savings or long term sustainable results.
+An RPO Program can offset certain aspects of your hiring process, such as sourcing, recruiting or onboarding.
+Conversely, it can be a total workforce solution to achieve significant strategic advantages; such as cost savings or long-term sustainable results.
 But, most importantly, it can help you and your staff focus on your core jobs.

-So next year, I challenge you to take my outsourced RPO approach to Thanksgiving dinner.
-It can give you the breathing room you need to sit back and truly enjoy the Holidays.
+So next year, I challenge you to take my outsourced approached to not only Thanksgiving dinner, but also to your recruiting processes in your organization.
+It can give you the breathing room in your both your holiday and workforce planning.
 Happy Thanksgiving!